brycewray/hugo-site/content/posts/2023/04/using-conditionals-github-actions/index.md

 As your own GitHub Actions workflow requirements grow in complexity, using conditionals can be a welcome way to minimize, or even eliminate, having to manage multiple workflow files.

 **Update, 2023-04-30**: Perhaps you typically install Hugo without using the npm-related method mentioned herein, yet also employ various npm packages --- *e.g.*, [Tailwind CSS](https://tailwindcss.com) --- with your site.
-If so, you're wondering about the all-or-none choices, npm-wise, presented in the example above.
-The workflow shown here assumes, in the case of npm use, a `package.json` with scripts that do *everything* (including the Hugo installation); but, in a more "hybrid" Hugo project, I assume you'll adjust the workflow and its conditionals to fit your specific setup.
+If so, you may wonder about some of the all-or-none choices, npm-wise, presented in the example above.
+Specifically, the Hugo/vanilla CSS workflow shown here assumes a `package.json` with scripts that install *everything* (including Hugo).
+In a more "hybrid" Hugo project, you'll obviously need to adjust the workflow and its conditionals to fit your specific setup.
 {.box}

 ## References and additional reading